schylerwagner/SaaS-Analytics-Engineering/docs/06_staging_layer.md

 The staging layer follows several core design principles:

 - Preserve the grain of each source table.
-- Maintain one-to-one traceability back to the raw layer.
+- Maintain traceability back to the raw layer.
 - Apply lightweight standardization and data cleansing.
-- Avoid aggregations and business metrics.
+- Avoid aggregations and reporting metrics.
 - Prepare data for downstream analytical modeling.

 ---